tanguychenier/tanguychenier/README.md

 # Welcome 👋
 I'm Tanguy Chénier, a developer with a passion for building meaningful and impactful software.
-I work remotely with clients around the world to bring their digital ideas to life.
+I love sharing knowledge and collaborating with people, and I work remotely with clients around the world to bring their digital ideas to life.
 <div align="center">
 <br />